In this article, you’ll learn the secrets of creating a simple homeschool schedule using the power of morning routines.

 - Move on to the rest of our curriculum: About this time its nap time for the littles, and the three older kids break off into stations I have scheduled for them.
 I spend anywhere from 15-40 minutes with each kid walking through language arts.
 While the others are doing something like online math or a foreign language.

 By the time everyone has rotated through being with me, they have also rotated through math and foreign language lessons, and personal reading time.
 It is then time to start getting lunch ready and wake the toddlers up.

-A morning routine doesn’t make your homeschool day bulletproof, but its very near there!
+A morning routine doesn’t make your homeschool day bulletproof, but it’s very near there!
 A homeschool schedule can be flexible or very structured.
 With a morning routine in place, the majority of work can be done efficiently and in a timely manner.
 Want to be done by noon?
 A homeschool schedule with a solid morning routine will get you there.
 Want a productive day?
-Go craft you a perfect homeschool morning routine and then slay the day♡♡♡
+Go craft yourself a perfect simple homeschool schedule with a morning routine and then slay the day♡♡♡

 From our family to yours, thanks for stopping by